 What is the difference between an original and a non-negotiable BOL?

-It is necessary to provide an original bill of lading (BOL), a negotiable document that proves ownership, in order to claim the goods.
+It is necessary to provide an original bill of lading (BOL), a negotiable document that proves ownership, to claim the goods.
 At the same time, a non-negotiable BOL acts merely as a receipt and contract of carriage and not a title document.

 Want to stay ahead in